Narashiman/Narashiman/README.md

 -->
 <!---- 💬 Ask me about -->
 - 🔭 I’m a Embedded Hardware and Software Developer
-- 🌱 I’m Code mostly in C, C++ and sometimes in Python and currenty learning Rust
+- 🌱 I Code mostly in C, C++ and sometimes in Python and currenty learning Rust
 - 👯 I’m looking to collaborate on interesting Rust and IoT Projects
 - 📫 How to reach me: narashiman105@gmail.com
 - ⚡ Fun fact: Murphy's Law is true.